E3V3A/gh-missue/README.md

 #------------------------------------------------

 # Doing a simple PR using gh:
-gh pr create --title "Pull request title" --body "Pull request body"
+gh pr create --title "PR Title" --body "PR Body"

 # To autofill the title and body of a pull request from your commits:
 gh pr create --fill